 Every effort will be made to prevent unauthorised access, and sensitive information should not routinely be stored on laptop computers, which, by the nature of their portability, could be lost or stolen.
-Child protection information, including Operation Encompass and Operation Endeavour notifications will be stored separately from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.
+Child protection information will be stored separately from pupil's school file and the school file will be 'tagged' to indicate that separate information is held.
+Operation Encompass with copies placed in sealed envelopes and marked Confidential.